go-bootstrap/go-bootstrap/README.md

 Feel free to use or rip-out any of its parts.

-**NOTE:** I do not have a Windows machine so this project most likely not working on Windows due to reliance on Linux's system call to get current user.
+**NOTE:** I do not have a Windows machine to test this.
+At the moment, PostgreSQL template is not working on Windows due to reliance on Linux's system call to get current user.

 ## Prerequisites

-1. PostgreSQL
+1. PostgreSQL or MySQL if you choose to use a database.

 2. Go programming language, version 1.3.x or newer.